See also: Stock Ribbons and Ribbon Gallery

 As a rule of thumb, though, if the convention you want the ribbons for is less than a month away, you probably want to send in your own order instead of waiting for my next one to go in.
 And even allowing one month is pushing it.
 The reason for this is because while I like to allow three weeks for them to work on my orders, I don't send in an order every week -- so my order might not be going in three weeks before your convention.

-If you have more than 6 titles, or much more than 600 ribbons total in your order, it may be time for you to start ordering directly from RV Awards.
+If you have more than 10 titles, or much more than 2500 ribbons total in your order, it may be time for you to start ordering them directly.
 I can help you get started.
-Generally I lay out the art as a 300 dpi grayscale GIF image and e-mail it to them, and they have the zinc plates etched from that.
+Generally I lay out the art as a 300 dpi grayscale image and cut it down to 2-color black and white.
 It's not too difficult, if you're adept with a program like Paint Shop Pro you should be able to get the hang of it.
 Basically, if you've got a lot of titles, it's more work than I want to deal with; if you've got a small number of titles but want a huge number of ribbons, I can keep taking your money but you'd save a bit if you ordered directly.

-As far as I know, RV can't put two colors on the same ribbon.
-(Not counting the multi-colored rainbow foil.)
-You probably want Hodges.
-For a price, they can actually do full-color printing: Imagine a color printer running with a roll of ribbon material instead of a stack of paper.
+Marco can put two colors on the same ribbon.
+It's more expensive (about twice the price and the minimum run is 250), and for the time being I'm not doing those orders because I don't think I'd get enough orders to fill out a 2500-ribbon order.
+For a price, they actually do full-color printing: Imagine a color printer running with a roll of ribbon material instead of a stack of paper.
 But that's very expensive.

 Depending on what you're trying to accomplish, you might see if there's a wide ribbon at Michaels or Jo-Ann Fabrics that suits your needs, and buy a pair of pinking shears and a roll of Scotch "Scrapbooking Tape" to roll your own ribbons that way.